10+ Simple Ways to Boost SEO on Your WordPress Website

 We’re not just saying that because we’re a hosting company.
 We say it because it is true: the hosting provider you choose is essential for SEO.

 Because Google takes into account the speed of website classification, a good host can help you reach the top of the SERP.
 Your host also affects your site downtime and the physical distance between servers and visitors, both ranking factors.
 Last but not least, as Google gives HTTPS sites a little boost, you will want that too.
-At DreamHost it’s free with all our plans.

 If you have not yet created your website, you should choose a reliable host known for its excellence.
 Even for an existing website, you may want to consider changing the host if your current provider does not meet these criteria.